- There are no caps on the amount of non-economic damages that can be recovered by a victim of medical negligence

 - There are no caps on punitive damages

 Until recently, Florida had caps for non-economic medical malpractice damages, including compensation for pain and suffering, anxiety, disfigurement.
 Florida also differentiated the caps depending on the defendant's statute:

 - A $500.000 cap in lawsuits against practitioners

 - A $750.000 cap in lawsuits against non-practitioners

 All caps were ruled unconstitutional by a Florida Supreme Court decision in June 2017.
 The Court decided that caps "arbitrarily reduce damage awards for plaintiffs who suffer the most drastic injuries" and canceled any limits on non-economic damages in medical malpractice cases.
 This ruling preserves equal access to legal rights.

-A cap on damages is a law that sets a limit on the amount of money an injured person can obtain as compensation, regardless of what the proof presented in the case demonstrates the rightful compensation should actually be.
+A cap on damages is an injury law that sets a limit on the amount of money an injured person can obtain when making a claim to receive compensation, regardless of what the evidence presented in the case proves.